Pop Culture Madness!

 Plutonium was officially chemically identified on February 23rd by Dr. Glenn T. Seaborg's team.

-Ground was broken for construction of the pentagon on the 11th of September 1941.
+Ground was broken for the construction of the Pentagon on the 11th of September 1941.
 Exactly 60 years to the day of 9/11

-A ten second ad for Bulova watches, is aired by NBC.
+NBC aired a ten-second ad for Bulova watches.
 This was the first television commercial, and cost $7.

 Mrs. Japp's Potato Chips changed their name to Jays Potato Chips, due to the negative connotation associated with the word 'Jap'.